saniaki/SQL_airport_tunneling/README.md

 </pre>

-### Loading data files isto the tables directories on HDFS
+### Loading data files into the tables directories on HDFS
+These three command lines are used to doanlowd data from S3 into the HDFS
 <pre>
 hdfs dfs -cp s3a://training-coursera2/tbm_sf_la/central/hourly_central.csv /user/hive/warehouse/dig.db/tbm_sf_la_central/
 </pre>